FarzinKazemi/Chained-Machine-Learning-Model/README.md

 ## How to Run the code?
 To run the codes, first be sure about the updated version of Python, then, check the dataset that should be in same folder.
 The Chained ML model, Paralel model, and Multi-output ANNs are uplouded and can be run to have their results.

+## How to find the paper?
 The related paper will be added soon for the interest of readers.

+## How to find similar works?
+Please see (https://scholar.google.com/citations?user=m2p5iKYAAAAJ&hl=en) for more information.